MissAllSunday/Breeze/Readme.txt

     An optional tab on the profile page that lists all buddies with quick add/remove buttons.

+  [ Mentions ]

+    Type @ in the editor to search for and mention other members.
+    A real-time suggestion dropdown appears as you type.
+Mentioned members receive an SMF alert with a link back to the post.

   [ Alerts ]

     Breeze plugs into the standard SMF alert system.
 Each user can